 Table of Contents

-In this section, we will cover installation instructions, introduce Penrose's general approach and system, talk about how to approach diagramming, and explain what makes up a Penrose diagram.
+In this section, we will introduce Penrose's general approach and system, talk about how to approach diagramming, and explain what makes up a Penrose diagram.

 The real fun begins when you dive into the series of tutorials we have prepared for you.
 You can navigate through tutorials using the navigation bar on the left, and jump between sections of a single page using the navigation bar on the right.

 Note that each tutorial builds on top of the last, so we highly recommend that you work through the tutorials in order.
 Each one contains a detailed walk-through of a particular example and several exercises for you to consolidate your knowledge.

 This section provides both concrete and conceptual descriptions of how to work within the Penrose environment.
 Feel free to dive into the tutorials if you are ready.